MicrosoftDocs/dynamics365smb-docs/business-central/SRB/controlling.md

 ## Dimension value for customer contracts

-In the **[Service Contract Setup](/docs/srb/setup/general.md)**, **Autom.
+In the [General setup](setup/general.md), **Autom.
 Insert Cust.
 Contr.
 Dimension Value** controls whether the Customer Contract No. is automatically created as a new dimension value for each new Customer Contract.
 This is then automatically assigned to the respective contract.

 ## Dimension Value for Customers

-In the **[Sales & Receivables Setup](/docs/srb/setup/general.md#sales--receivables-setup)** it is controlled via **Autom.
+In the **Sales & Receivables Setup** it is controlled via **Autom.
 Insert Cust.
 Dimension Value** whether the customer number is automatically created as a new dimension value for each new customer.
 This is then automatically assigned to the respective customer.

 ## Other dimensions